jihoonkim/MED263/week7/README.md

 RNASEQ_HOME=~/rnaseq
 docker run -it -p 8888:8888 -v $RNASEQ_HOME:/home/jovyan/work/notebooks ccbbatucsd/rnaseq123-docker
 ```
-#### Copy and paste the URL provided in the terminal to the web browser
+#### Copy and paste the URL provided in the terminal to the web browser (similar to one below but with a different token name)
 ```Shell
 http://localhost:8888/?token=7b919daae88a9a43e6ef1a909b10aaf010f9f366559552b8
 ```